tel: +48 888 99 98 98

 neodymium magnets

-We offer blue color magnetic Nd2Fe14B - our offer.
-All magnesy neodymowe on our website are available for immediate delivery (check the list).
-See the magnet price list for more details see the magnet price list
+We provide red color magnetic Nd2Fe14B - our store's offer.
+Practically all "magnets" on our website are in stock for immediate purchase (see the list).
+Check out the magnet price list for more details see the magnet price list

 magnets with holders